IanWONeill/runescape-classic-client/docs/ContentPacks.md

 0 | 825f205e (string.dat) | 22 | 174875
 1 | 87be8881 (integer.dat) | 174897 | 62392

-Both files are read from when loading (item, object, npc, etc) definitions and is done so in a very specific order.
+Both files are read from when loading entity definitions and is done so in a very specific order.
 See EntityHandler#load.

 As the names suggest, strings are read from string.dat and integers are read from intetger.dat The string.dat file contains contiguous null-terminated strings.